wulffern/aic2023/docs/_posts/2023-01-09-Refresher.md

 # 13. Semiconductors

-In a silicon the bandgap is lower than an insulator, approximately $E_G = 1.12 eV$$ for silicon.
+In a silicon the bandgap is lower than an insulator, approximately $E_G = 1.12 eV$ for silicon.

 At room temperature, that allows a small number of electrons to be excited into the conduction band, leaving behind a "hole" in the valence band.